 There is a marker explaining the battle along a small road right off of US 15 / 29 near Manassas.
 George Armstrong Custer fought here, which seems to account for at least some interest among history buffs.

-Bristoe Station – Civil War Battlefield #39
+Battle of Bristoe Station – Civil War Battlefield #39

 The largest and best-preserved of the fields I saw that day was for the Battle of Bristoe Station.
 This was one of those forgotten battles (along with Mine Run) that took place in the autumn after Gettysburg.
 This offensive movement by the Confederates resulted in a small Union victory.